 (January 21, 2015)

 This introductory webinar focused on the concept of fatigue management through the exploration of the physiological base underlying the symptom of fatigue in lupus.
-During the presentation, occupational therapist Brenda Frie, MA, OTR/L describes the impact of lupus on fatigue levels, identifies treatable causes of secondary fatigue, and analyzes the evidence supporting fatigue management strategies.
+During the presentation, occupational therapist Brenda Frie, MA, OTR/L described the impact of lupus on fatigue levels, identified treatable causes of secondary fatigue, and analyzed the evidence supporting fatigue management strategies.

 Updates in Lupus Webinar

 (January 23, 2014)

 Dr. Timothy Niewold, Associate Professor, Mayo Clinic, Division of Rheumatology and Department of Immunology, presented the latest updates in systemic lupus erythematosus (SLE) and related research.
 Dr. Niewold, who is also the Chair of the Federation of Clinical Immunology Societies of Excellence, explored why genes are causing lupus, suggested complex inheritance of interferon, ancestral associations with SLE and their impact on incidence and severity and answered additional questions.

 Interferon in Systemic Lupus: Friend or Foe?

 (April 30, 2013)